JpKuo24/JpKuo24.github.io/_pages/project.md

 Enhancing DNN Deployment Efficiency in Diverse Use Sceaniro
 ----
-When presented with diverse mobile devices performing distinct application tasks that facilitate varying scenarios, we tailor DNN to enhance performance for each scenario with Once-For-All DNN training: Train one super network and search different sub-networks (subnet) to fit use scenario.
+When presented with diverse mobile devices performing distinct application tasks in varying scenarios, we tailor the DNN to enhance performance for each scenario using Once-For-All DNN training.
+This involves training one super network and searching for different sub-networks (subnets) to fit the specific use case.
 <!--Customize DNN Deployment in Diverse Use Scenario-->

 #### OPA:One-Predict-All For Efficient Deployment